o0saraho0/o0saraho0/README.md

 ### A little bit about me
 - 👩‍💻 I’m a full stack software engineer with a passion for building impactful web applications
+- 🏠 Located in Milpitas, CA
 - 🌱 Continuously learning and exploring new technologies
-- 🏠 Located in Milpitas, CA
-- 🗂️ My projects, such as HelloWorld(https://travelshare-by-sarah.onrender.com/), a travel planning app inspired by Wanderlog, and ArtisanAlley(https://artisan-alley.onrender.com/), an Etsy-inspired e-commerce platform, highlight my ability to create dynamic, feature-rich applications.
 - 🩷 I am passionate about leveraging my technical skills to create solutions that improve user experiences and streamline business processes.

 ### How to reach me: